williamle8300/anthem/README.md

-	just drop in the 'staged' trackset and make the routers work right (drop in the 'canadian indie' trackset? make the routers work right) figure how to attack the overlay
+	just drop in the 'staged' trackset and make the routers work right (drop in the 'canadian indie' trackset? make the routers work right)

+	decide on how to GET "staged" mixtape decide on how to print permalinks for mixtapes

+	attack the overlay!
 		add-to-trackset: allow multiselect,
 		new trackset:
 		clone: